 - In The Avengers, Thor uses a lightning blast on Iron Man.
 Iron Man's Power Level simply goes up.
-(Neither was a fan of Explaining Your Power to the Enemy.)
+(Neither are a fan of Explaining Your Power to the Enemy.)

-- Mechagodzilla II has an artificial diamond armor that channels the energy weapons of kaiju into its strongest weapon, the Plasma Grenade, which hits with devastating force.
+- Godzilla vs. Mechagodzilla II: Mechagodzilla II has an artificial diamond armor that channels the energy weapons of kaiju into its strongest weapon, the Plasma Grenade, which hits with devastating force.
 Neither Godzilla nor Fire Rodan could harm the mecha with their breath weapons, and Fire Rodan was mortally wounded by a point-blank Plasma Grenade shot.